ClaireMarchal/HiCRes/README.md

 ## Docker

 You can build HiCres docker from scratch using this repository and the Dockerfile provided here.
 Nevertheless, GitHUB does not accept heavy files.
-Thus the genomes files will need to added manually before building the folder, following this architecture:
+Thus the genomes files will need to added manually before building the folder, following this architecture (you can add only the folders containing your genomes of interest):

 HiCRes/Genomes/hg38: